ForgeRock/forgeops/bin/OpenShift-README.md

 ## AWS CLI

-The scripts that will be executed as part of this deployment assume that you have an up to date version of the AWS CLI locally installed and configured with your security credentials for your AWS account. and the correct region set.
+The scripts that will be executed as part of this deployment assume that you have an up to date version of the AWS CLI locally installed and configured with your security credentials for your AWS account, and the correct region set.

 Note: These scripts have been tested in the us-east-1 region.